 - 5.26 The settlement lies in the Wye Chalk River Valley Landscape Character Area.
 This comprises two parallel dry chalk valleys which converge south of the area below West Wycombe Hill from where the River Wye rises and flows into High Wycombe.
-The valleys lie either side of the predominantly wooded ridgeline which extends from West Wycombe Hill to Slough Hill, after which they merge again to form a broad valley landform transitional with the Chilterns escarpment foothills. - 5.27 The settlement respects the features of the area as it does not impact on the fabric and appearance of historic buildings, respects existing field patterns, does not compromise archaeological sites / monuments and their settings and does not impact on key views in the landscape to the Mausoleum, the church on West Wycombe Hill and to the chalk escarpment to the north.
+The valleys lie either side of the predominantly wooded ridgeline which extends from West Wycombe Hill to Slough Hill, after which they merge again to form a broad valley landform transitional with the Chilterns escarpment foothills. - 5.27 The proposed settlement boundary (see Plan E and Policy Inset Map 5) respects the features of the area as it does not impact on the fabric and appearance of historic buildings, respects existing field patterns, does not compromise archaeological sites / monuments and their settings and does not impact on key views in the landscape to the Mausoleum, the church on West Wycombe Hill and to the chalk escarpment to the north.